How to Scrape Zoopla Real Estate Property Data in Python

 async def scrape_feed(url):

-resp = await session.get(url)
+response = await session.get(url)

-selector = Selector(text=resp.text)
+selector = Selector(decoded_gzip)

 results = []